Students with mental health conditions

 If you've been diagnosed with a mental health condition, please share a verification letter from your GP or another registered professional.

 If you don’t have a diagnosis but feel something is affecting your study, you can talk with your GP or an AUT counsellor or mental health advisor.
-They can't diagnose you, but if you want to look into a diagnosis, the advisor will walk you through the steps and make sure you know what support is available along the way.
+This isn't a diagnostic service, but if you want to look into a diagnosis, the advisor will walk you through the steps and make sure you know what support is available along the way.

 Contact us